 Death can feel like the worst thing that could happen to you so you want to insure yourself against it.
-But it's also the less likely thing to happen to you if you compare it with your chances of becoming ill and unable to work.
-You should look at illness insurances while you're looking at life insurance because these can be incorporated into your personal insurance plan.
+But it's unlikely event to take place during your working life which is when you are most relied upon.
+Statistically, you are far more likely to suffer a serious illness or incapacity that could impact your ability to work.
+You should look at illness insurance while you're looking at life insurance because this can be incorporated into your personal insurance plan.

 Free life cover for dads

 |Aviva free parent life cover||Post Office free parent life cover

 Is free parent life cover worth it for dads?

 Not really - it's a way to get you signed up with the insurance company so that when it runs out, you take your full life insurance with that company.
 The insurance company give you a really small amount of life insurance for one year - it's nowhere near what most families need to meet their financial commitments.

 So, you end up extremely underinsured for a year and at the end of the year, you either forget to replace it with a full life insurance policy or you remember to and just fall into buying it with that insurance company instead of shopping around.
 Either way, it's not a great outcome.

 The only situation where it is probably useful is if you've got the life insurance you need and this is a free boost to that life insurance.